rummelsworth/morrowind-stuff/README.md

 I succeeded.

 What follows here is a very rough guide to repeat what I did, but more lazily and more powerfully.
 More cheesily.
+And what's more, with **no alchemy** and with **no spell-*casting***.
+Found and store-bought potions and scrolls are fine, as well as any (including custom) enchanted items.
 I think the path laid out here is one that can be followed relatively easily on difficulty 100.
-(And without casting any spells; only casting through enchanted items.
-Not really that much more difficult, just more expensive...)

 If you like RP builds, this is probably not an approach you would like.
 I wouldn't say I did no RP, but the most RP thing I did was to be an extremely